cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

 The example above is fairly loose, as it permits *any* communications from pods residing in the `172.17.1.0/24` network space.
 Depending on your network topology, this could be perfectly acceptable in the case where only WordPress occupies that network space.

 ## Selectors
 Selectors allow us to further define what type of traffic is permitted.
-We can can granulary permit traffic that match a particular label selector or namespace, for example.
+We can granularly permit traffic that match a particular label selector or namespace, for example.

 In the network policy example above we've allowed an entire /24 network access to our database server.
+There is no delimitation
+/dəˌliməˈtāSH(ə)n/
+Learn to pronounce
-There is no delimination between our WordPress blog servers and any other type of service that may reside in that network space.
+ between our WordPress blog servers and any other type of service that may reside in that network space.
 With Selectors, we can permit only pods running WordPress access to our backend database.

 In the example below, we've limited ingress traffic only to pods with the labels `project: myblog` and `role: wordpress`.
 We are also using a selector to apply the network policy onto to pods with the label `role: wordpress-db`.